You are here

 What do you really need?
 What items can you buy upon arriving?
 Regardless of the length of your program, we urge you to pack lighter than you would expect.
 Keep in mind you will be purchasing souvenirs and other items to bring back home.
-Shipping items home is very expensive, so leave room in your luggage for them.
+Shipping items home is very expensive, so leave some room in your luggage.
 To help you plan for your departure, see the luggage tips below.

-You are typically allowed one carry-on which must fit under the seat or in the overhead compartment, in addition to a personal (laptop/purse/briefcase/camera) bag.
+You are typically allowed one carry-on, which must fit under the seat or in the overhead compartment, in addition to a personal item (laptop/purse/briefcase/camera).
 Check the carry-on size restrictions with your airline.
 Certain items are restricted from carry-on luggage.
 For an up-to-date list of restricted items, check the Transportation Security Administration website.
 As a general rule, if an item is difficult to replace, it belongs in your carry-on.